akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 107: Friday June 11, 2021

+**Pomodoros Completed**: 4

+**Today's Progress**: Working on Easy 6.7 & 6.8

+**My Feelings**: I had a hell of a time wrangling Array#slice and its various syntax variations today!
+Feel like I learned a bit about debugging but could use a more solid understanding.
+Definitely not at assessment level yet.
+Putting in the time though.

 ### Day 106: Thursday June 10, 2021

 **Pomodoros Completed**: 7